 All communications will be done through Handshake so pay attention to Handshake emails and notifications.
 You may need to look in the Spam, Junk, or Clutter folders to find them!

 Applicants who are on financial aid or demonstrate high financial need, have longer internships, are juniors or higher, write a compelling essay, and have demonstrated their seriousness by talking with a CCI advisor about their plans will be the strongest candidates.
-(CCI Advisors are still available for phone, Skype, or Zoom appointment during the campus shut-down.)
-Please schedule through Handshake.
+(CCI Advisors are available for phone or Zoom appointments.
+Please schedule through Handshake.)
 Any combination of these will strengthen your chances.
 An internship should be one longer experience (e.g. 8 weeks or longer), not two shorter related experiences together in one application.
 Not receiving funding is not a reflection on the value of your experience, but is the reality of the funding committee having to make hard choices with limited funds.
 Applications for self-directed projects and from students not on financial aid who have low expenses and are applying mainly to off-set lost summer wages are less competitive.

-International internships require more planning time in planning, particularly in terms of investigating any visa issues associated with your internship.
+Information for future international internships (post-pandemic): Once international travel is allowed again, please keep the following in mind.
+International internships require more planning time, particularly in terms of investigating any visa issues associated with your internship.
 These internships can be an incredible part of a post-study abroad experience as well as an opportunity to explore work in international development or business, teaching, languages, and more.
 Please note that students must comply with international travel registration, waivers, and insurance coverage as described below in order to receive internship funding.

 International registration, health, and insurance coverage process: If you receive internship funding and your internship experience is in a country other than the US, you must complete steps to register your travel plans online and ensure that you have medevac, repatriation, and health insurance.
 If you do not have such insurance coverage, you must enroll (there is a charge of approximately $75 per month).
 If you are an international student with an internship experience in your home country, you do not have to purchase the insurance but you still need to register your travel plans.
 Specific instructions will be included in your funding award notification.
 Students should consult the CDC, Parton Health Center and/or their health care provider on recommended vaccinations.

 A First-Year Explore Grant gives students the opportunity to explore a career-related interest or field during the summer and be supported by a CCI $1000 grant.
 The experience must be at least 4 weeks long and 25 hours per week.
-Students may work with an organization or design a self-directed project.
+Students typically work with an organization or occasionally design a self-directed project.
+Internships can be remote, in-person, or hybrid.

 Students awarded a First-Year Explore grant are required to attend a pre-departure training via Zoom in early May.
 Dates and times will be posted here and sent out by email.